Eran1801/Task_2_OOP/README.md

   3 . edge_data - this interface implemented by the EdgeData class and represents a edge in our graph.

-  4 . dw_graph_algorithms - this interface implemented by the WDGraph_Algo class and represents bunch of algorithms based on the graph we've created in DGraph.
+  4 . dw_graph_algorithms - this interface implemented by the WDGraph_Algo class and represents some algorithms based on the graph we've created in DGraph.

-   ### part 2 : building the Pokemon's challenge game
+   ### part 2 : building the Pokemons challenge game client

    in this part we have a numbers of class that we summarize them here:

   1 .
-Ex2 - this class represents the main class of the program, inside her we also representing the LoginGUI
+Ex2 - this class represents the main class of the program, Running Ex2 main will launch the login menu (or launch the game if passing the ID and level number as args)

   2 .
-Game_Manager -
+Game_Manager - this class handles the game client logic. it starts the game and calculates algorithms that decides the agents next moves

   3 .
-CL_Agent - this class represents the Agents in the game
+CL_Agent - this class represents the Agents in the game. it gets the updated data from the Game server and makes a Agent object out of it.

   4 .
-CL-Pokemon - this class represents the Agents in the game
+CL-Pokemon - this class represents the Agents in the game. it gets the updated data from the Game server and makes a Pokemon object out of it.

   5 .
-Arena -
+Arena - this class holds all of the agents, pokemons and has algorithms that helps decide the next move in the game.

   6 .
-GameGUI - this class represents all the steps to make the GUI of the grpah
+GameGUI - this class is a GUI for the game. it gets the updated data from the Arena and shows a visual representation of the game (visualizes the graph, edges, pokemons, agents and game info)